-The Fraserburgh factory employed 500 people in 1947.
-The Hadfield factory employed about 550 people in 1948.
+In the post-war period the Fraserburgh factory employed 500 people and the Hadfield site employed about 550 people.

-Maconochie Brothers was converted into a public company in 1948 with an authorised capital of £600,000.
+Maconochie Brothers was converted into a public company with an authorised capital of £600,000 in 1948.

 Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.
-Nestle already owned Crosse & Blackwell, a similar business to Maconochie Brothers.
+Nestle already owned Crosse & Blackwell, best known for Branston Pickle.

 Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods in 2002.

-Although an ingredients list still exists, the only known recipe for Pan Yan pickle was destroyed by fire in 2004.
+The only known recipe for Pan Yan pickle was destroyed in a factory fire in 2004.

 The Hadfield site was closed with the loss of 250 jobs in 2005.